Sign up now!

-Please make sure you place all cups and rubbish in the bins provided.
-Those that litter outside of signed Refreshment Station areas will be disqualified.
+Participants must make sure they place all cups and rubbish in the bins provided.
+Participants that litter outside the Refuelling Station areas will be disqualified.

-Important: There are two (2) Catcher Cars starting at 9.30pm from the Start Line.
+There are 2 Catcher Cars starting at 9.30pm from the start line.
 Due to the global nature of the event all the tracking/timing is synced.

-The Catcher Cars must be able to pass all participants WITHOUT slowing down.
+The Catcher Cars must be able to pass participants WITHOUT slowing down.

-Your safety is of paramount importance.
-If you do not follow the safety requirements for this run course, you may expose yourself, your fellow participants or the staff there to assist to an unacceptable safety risk.
+A participant’s safety is of paramount importance.
+If a participant does not follow the event’s safety requirements, they may expose themselves, their fellow participants or the staff to an unacceptable safety risk.
 A breach of the safety rules may result in the entire race being cancelled without notice.
-Do not leave the course at any stage.
-Buses will collect you once you’re passed by the Catcher Car.
+Participants should not leave the course at any stage, buses will collect them once they have been passed by the Catcher Car.

 Spectators are very welcome at this event.
-There will be a big screen at the Event Hub at Patterson Reserve, where spectators and returning participants will be able to watch the global live stream of the race.
-At no stage are spectators permitted on the run course at any location.
+There will be a big screen at the Event Hub where spectators and returning participants will be able to watch the Wings for Life World Run global live stream.
+At no stage are spectators permitted on the course.